The History of St. Mary's

 St. Joseph's

-St. Mary's Catholic College
+St. Mary's Roman Catholic High School

-In 1977 the administration of the school was taken over by the Roman Catholic Diocese of Lancaster although Sister Maureen remained as Head Teacher until 1984 and sisters of the order still taught there.
-Initially the reunited school operated on two campuses, but the St. Joseph’s campus was shut down in the early 1980s and sold for housing development.
-Further expansion occurred in 1982 when the school was merged with two Catholic former secondary modern schools, St. Thomas of Canterbury’s and St. Catherine’s, which themselves had merged to form All Saints RC High School.
-The school merged all onto one site in 1995 with the construction of the St. Joseph’s building, located behind the convent, on the Layton Hill site.
+The school experienced a period of expansion in 1982 when it was merged with two former Catholic secondary modern schools, St. Thomas of Canterbury’s and St. Catherine’s, resulting in the formation of All Saints RC High School.
+Following this merger, the school was brought together onto one site in 1995 with the construction of the St. Joseph’s building located behind the convent on the Layton Hill site.

 Building schools for the future